 Microsoft.IdentityModel.Clients.ActiveDirectory.AdalServiceException: user_realm_discovery_failed: User realm discovery failed —> System.Net.WebException: The remote server returned an error: (407) Proxy Authentication Required.

-All the solutions (AADConnect Troubleshooting) I found on the internet pointed me at configuring the machine.config (C:\Windows\Microsoft.NET\Framework64\v4.0.30319) with the required proxy server settings, but in my scenario I did not want to utilise a proxy server.
+All the solutions (AADConnect Troubleshooting) I found on the internet pointed me at configuring the machine.config (C:\Windows\Microsoft.NET\Framework64\v4.0.30319\config) with the required proxy server settings, but in my scenario I did not want to utilise a proxy server.

 To resolve the issue I added the syntax below to the machine.config file which resolved the issue.